Develop practical communication skills through application in oratory and rhetoric, the performing arts, technology and media.

 Speech communication students are prepared to enter careers in corporate communications, public relations, and marketing communications.
 Mass communication students become media professionals by learning practical and theoretical skills.
 This is accomplished through emphasis on critical thinking, writing, and technological knowledge to prepare students for careers in electronic media, print journalism, public relations, and other creative enterprises in a converging media environment.

-Theatre training offers exciting career opportunities.
-Potential employers recognize that theatre people are creative individuals with a broad range of communication and problem-solving skills.
-Many careers emphasize written and interpersonal communication, aesthetic discernment, emotional understanding, teamwork, and organizational ability – the skills at which theatre people excel.
+Theater training offers exciting career opportunities.
+Potential employers recognize theater people are creative individuals with a broad range of communication and problem-solving skills.
+Many careers emphasize written and interpersonal communication, aesthetic discernment, emotional understanding, teamwork, and organizational ability – the skills at which theater people excel.